luvolondon/fvtt-module-jitsiwebrtc/README.md

 v0.3.1
 Switch back to the `beta.meet.jit.si` server as the default.
 It seems some people have issues connecting to the production server.
 [Jitsi Comunity thread](https://community.jitsi.org/t/connection-failed-using-lib-jitsi-meet/20774) on the issue.

+v0.3.2
+If no meeting room name is set, create a random name.
+Not having a name set was causing the module to not work on a freshly created world that never had the room name generated.

 # License
 This Foundry VTT module, written by Luvolondon, is licensed under a Creative Commons Attribution 4.0 International License.